front cover of Absence And Light

 University of Alabama Press, 2006

-Social history of the native peoples of the American South, bridging prehistory and history
+A seamless social history of the native peoples of the American South, bridging prehistory and history.

 The past 20 years have witnessed a change in the study of the prehistory and history of the native peoples of the American South.
 This paradigm shift is the bridging of prehistory and history to fashion a seamless social history that includes not only the 16th-century Late Mississippian period and the 18th-century colonial period but also the largely forgotten--and critically important--century in between.
 The shift is in part methodological, for it involves combining methods from anthropology, history, and archaeology.
 It is also conceptual and theoretical, employing historical and archaeological data to reconstruct broad patterns of history--not just political history with Native Americans as a backdrop, nor simply an archaeology with added historical specificity, but a true social history of the Southeastern Indians, spanning their entire existence in the American South.